 Prolog is a fantastic toolkit for developing Domain Specific Languages (DSLs).
-Lexing and parsing are a breeze with the use of Declarative Clause Grammars (DCGs), and writing a interpreter or compiler is an essentially rule-based transformation problem anyhow.
+Lexing and parsing are a breeze with the use of Declarative Clause Grammars (DCGs), and writing an interpreter or compiler is an essentially rule-based transformation problem anyhow.

-But before we set about interpreting or compiling an expression, we need to know that a term, represented as an abstract syntax tree (AST) is well formed.
+But before we set about interpreting or compiling an expression, we need to know that a term, represented as an abstract syntax tree (AST) is well-formed.

-Writing a predicate which admits only those terms which conform to a given syntax is likewise very convenient in prolog.
+Writing a predicate that admits only those terms which conform to a given syntax is likewise very convenient in prolog.
 For instance, if we wanted to write down a predicate that checks the well-formedness of integer bearing lists, we might write it as follows:

 isa_int_list(). isa_int_list([H|T]) :- isa_integer(H), isa_int_list(T).